UModeler/UModeler.github.io/_sources/MiscGroup/LocalSettingsTool.rst.txt

 Lightmap Static
  Changes the lighting way to lightmap.
 This variable is interlocked with ``Lightmap Static`` in ``Lighting`` window.

+Invisible In PlayMode.
+ If on, a mesh is invisible in Play Mode and it is displayed in transparent color in Editor mode.
+This will be very useful if you want to use UModeler mesh as a trigger or a collider.

 .. _recalculate-tangents:

 Recalculate Tangents